Risk awareness and red flags

 Department managers can reduce the risks by paying attention to internal control in their department.
 The principle mechanism for deterring fraud is strong internal controls.
 Department managers should be aware of the risks and should be on the look out for "red flags" that signal danger.

 Fraud is characterized by intentional deception.
 Some common forms of fraud to watch for follow:

-- Falsifying time sheets
+- Falsifying time sheets and expense reports

 - Stealing cash receipts